python/cpython/Android/README.md

 * Install Android Studio, if you don't already have it.
 * Follow the instructions in the previous section to build all supported architectures.
-* Run `./android.py setup-testbed` to download additional tools.
+* Run `./android.py setup-testbed` to download the Gradle wrapper.
 * Open the `testbed` directory in Android Studio.
 * In the *Device Manager* dock, connect a device or start an emulator.
   Then select it from the drop-down list in the toolbar.